etwk/blog/content/lists/books.md

 	- [ ] The All Weather Trader: Mr. Serenity’s Thoughts on Trading Come Rain or Shine #must
 	- [ ] Trend Following Mindset: The Genius of Legendary Trader Tom Basso (Michael Covel)
 - [ ] Devil Take the Hindmost: A History of Financial Speculation (Edward Chancellor) #must
+- [ ] The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution (Gregory Zuckerman) #biography
+- [ ] Buffett and Munger Unscripted: Three Decades of Investment and Business Insights from the Berkshire Hathaway Shareholder Meetings (Alex W. Morris) #dialogue #business #wisedom
+- [ ] Confessions of Stock Market Wizards (Safir Anand) #interview #India #experience #must
+- [ ] Price Catalysts: Proven strategies for spotting profitable stock investments (Jim Osman)
+- [ ] The Little Book of Impact Investing: Aligning Profit and Purpose to Change the World (Priya Parrish)
+- [ ] Stop Waiting, Start Investing: Build Wealth With 10 Minutes Of Work (Ryan King) #beginner
+- [ ] How Not To Invest: The ideas, numbers, and behaviors that destroy wealth - and how to avoid them (Barry Ritholtz)
+- [ ] Dividend Investing: Dependable Income to Navigate All Market Environments (Jenny Harrington)

 ### Monetary
 - [ ] The Ascent of Money: A Financial History of the World (Niall Ferguson)